ilent2/otslm/docs/Utils-Package.rst

 and measures the change in fringe position as a function of phase change.
 The unchanged half of the device is used as a reference.

-The easiest way to use this method is via the ``CalibrationSMichelson`` graphical user interface.
+The easiest way to use this method is via the :app:`+otslm.+ui.CalibrationSMichelson` graphical user interface.

 The method takes two slices through the output image of the Viewable